James B. Huntington, Ph.D.

 What value does the AJSN have now?

-The current AJSN, using Bureau of Labor Statistics data released October 4, 2024, is 16.6 million.
+The current AJSN, using Bureau of Labor Statistics data released November 1, 2024, is 15.9 million.
 The AJSN is broader-based than the unemployment rate, and answers the question of how many new jobs could be quickly absorbed.

-How is the AJSN calculated?
+w is the AJSN calculated?

 The Bureau of Labor Statistics releases the official unemployment percentage monthly.
 It also offers a variety of other numbers related to employment every year, including the numbers of people with other labor statuses.
 Among them are the total count of people working and officially unemployed; people working part-time for economic reasons; those discouraged from looking for work; those not working due to family responsibilities, being in school or training, ill health or disability, or other reasons; people who want to work but did not look for a job in the previous year; those who want to work but cannot now; and those who do not want a job at all.